johncoder/Dichotomy/README.md

 - Very simple to use
 - Easy to customize
-- Installer automatically elevates permissions (no more instalutil or admin command prompts!)
+- Installer automatically elevates permissions (no more installutil or admin command prompts!)
 - Makes your application more versatile

 The NuGet package can be found [here](https://nuget.org/packages/Dichotomy).